-All these symptoms usually present in different degrees and are not necessarily indicative of cholinergic crisis.
+All these symptoms usually present in different degrees and do not necessarily indicate a cholinergic crisis.

-In crises caused by overdose can occur very serious adverse reactions, such as respiratory paralysis and even the occurrence of cardiac arrest.
+In crises caused by overdose, severe adverse reactions, such as respiratory paralysis and even the occurrence of cardiac arrest, can occur.

-Atropine can be used concomitantly to decrease adverse muscarinic effects, but it may happen that this conceals the early symptoms of the actual crisis.
+Atropine can be used concomitantly to decrease adverse muscarinic effects, but this may conceal the early symptoms of the actual crisis.

 Warnings and contraindications

-Neostigmine is contraindicated for patients with ileus , gastrointestinal obstruction, and obstruction of the urinary tract, because it increases muscle contractions.
+Neostigmine is contraindicated for patients with ileus, gastrointestinal obstruction, and urinary tract obstruction because it increases muscle contractions.